 GeneCards Summary for STAG2 Gene

 STAG2 (Stromal Antigen 2) is a Protein Coding gene.
-Diseases associated with STAG2 include laryngotracheitis and tracheitis.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Diseases associated with STAG2 include ewing sarcoma and laryngotracheitis.
+Among its related pathways are Transport to the Golgi and subsequent modification and SUMOylation.
+GO annotations related to this gene include chromatin binding and binding.
 An important paralog of this gene is STAG1.

 UniProtKB/Swiss-Prot for STAG2 Gene